 - a.
 All applications submitted before the national closing date will be considered equally and included in the Local Authority initial allocation of school places.
-Applications received after the national closing date will be processed in accordance with the Knowsley admissions scheme for schools detailed in the Knowsley admissions information booklets. - b.
+Applications received after the national closing date will be processed in accordance with the Knowsley admissions scheme for schools detailed in the Knowsley admissions information booklets. - a.
 A Looked After Child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under section 22(1) of the Children Act 1989.
-A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, child arrangements order or special guardianship order. - c.
-All applicants are required to complete a Supplementary Information Form (SIF) in order to provide faith information if they wish their child to be considered within a faith criterion of the oversubscription policy.
-The SIF should be completed in addition to the home LA application form (preference form) and returned directly to the school by the closing date of 15 January.
-Applicants who complete a school SIF but do not name the school on the LA common application form will be disregarded.
-Applicants who do not complete a SIF will still be considered for a place in the school but cannot be considered as a faith applicant.
+A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, child arrangements order or special guardianship order.